-Improve Your Gut Health, Adopt a Gluten Lifestyle
+Improve Your Gut Health, Adopt a Gluten Free Lifestyle

 This holiday season, I am inviting you to consider incorporating one dietary change that will have a huge positive impact on your family’s health……

 We know how hard it is to make changes, but when done slowly over time it can be achievable.
-After years of coaching, I have learned that diet and lifestyle changes are incorporated most successfully when the whole family gets involved in the process, and when change occurs overtime, so we must have patience and move slow and steady to train a new habit.
+After years of coaching, I have learned that changes are made best when the whole family gets involved in the process, and that change occurs overtime so we must have patience and incorporate very slowly.

 I have been gluten free for 20 years and there were times where it was overwhelming to maintain, mainly due to social pressures and the difficulty it was to find substitutes that tasted like something other than the consistency of cardboard.
-Today, approaching 2022, it is so much easier to maintain a gluten free lifestyle as more research and education of the population on the benefits have increased demand in the marketplace improving the gluten product quality, and availability in the marketplace with grocery stores and restaurants responding to consumer demand.
+Today, approaching 2022, it is so much easier to maintain a gluten free lifestyle as more people have woken up to the science the marketplace along with restaurants have responded by offering delicious gluten free options and gluten free menu choices.

 To help get you started this holiday season, I’d like to offer you my most popular gluten free recipe, my signature gluten free stuffing.
-I promise you that my gluten free stuffing recipes will be the best stuffing you and your family have ever had.
-Not only does it taste great, you also feel great after you eat it!
-But first, let’s discuss the new research that links Gluten to “Leaky Gut.”
+I promise you that my gluten free stuffing recipe will be the best stuffing you and your family have ever had.
+Not only does it taste great, you feel great after you eat it!
+Make this holiday season a time to adopt a gluten free lifestyle and begin to train your children in the art of cooking and baking gluten free.
+They will love it and by the way, you do not tell them it is gluten free until after they eat it, they will never know the difference.

 Dr. Alesio Fasano, a Harvard gastroenterologist, has confirmed that for many of us, every time we eat gluten, our intestines can become inflamed and sometimes permeable causing small holes in the lining of the intestines, known as “leaky gut.”
 These tiny holes and this inflammatory process interfere with nutrient absorption and suppress the immune system.
 For most people, the holes close back up and the inflammation recedes.
 But for those suffering with other inflammatory conditions or genetic vulnerability, this process can become chronic, setting off a cascade of dysfunction and disease.